Are dreams the result of my mind processing the day, or a side effect from eating too much cheese?

 I have literally documented thousands of dreams over the years, and checked them out in a similar way to the one I just described.
 I have cross-checked them with real situations in my life, and revisited them with hindsight to see whether the interpretation checked out.

-Why not test it out yourself now?
+Why not test out your own dreams?

 For me, there is no longer any doubt.
 But what about you?
 Are you willing to put God to the test?
 Maybe, just maybe, it’s time to trust our hearts, and put aside the things we have been taught about dreams by Western culture.